 It is also an energy booster, which is another great thing about it.
 Pair it with quinoa, rice, or any renal diet vegetable for breakfast for that early morning recharge.

-It's important, as a CKD patient, to be aware of kidney-friendly foods, not just because of weight gain, but also to slow down your kidney's worsening condition.
+It's important, as a CKD patient, to be aware of kidney-safe foods, not just because of weight gain, but also to slow down your kidney's worsening condition.
 Your CKD is not taking a break, so you shouldn't, too.

 14 Surprising Foods You Can Eat A Lot Of Without Gaining Weight - Natural Living Ideas: